HayeeX/Excel_Data_Cleaner_Script/README.md

 Contributions are welcome!
 If you have ideas for additional features or enhancements, feel free to submit a pull request or open an issue.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Haye_Tech License.
 See the LICENSE file for details.

 ## Contact
-For questions, suggestions, or support, please contact [Your Name] at [Your Email Address].
+For questions, suggestions, or support, please contact Hayelom at haye.officiall@gmail.com.